Ai Agent

 Memory Triage for AI Agents - Why 100% Retention Is a Bug

 AI agents that remember everything drown in irrelevant context.
-Smart memory triage ranks facts by access frequency and semantic relevance, letting low-value memories decay naturally.
+Smart memory triage using LRU decay, access frequency scoring, and hybrid retention policies cuts active memory by 50-60% while improving recall accuracy.

 Give Your AI Agent a North Star Instead of a Task List